 2. What kind of security measures are in place for my data?

 From the physical servers to the connections to your accounts, all access points to your data should be secure.
 Every time you log in, you should see https (not http) at the beginning of the url.
 The “s” means that the connection between your device and the website is encrypted and secure.
-Other things to look for are display of certifications from companies like Thwate, Verisign and McAfee.
-Listen to the 15 minute LegalTypist BYOB podcast with Jack Newton of Clio to learn more about these types of certifications and why they are important.
+Other things to look for are display of certifications from companies like Thwate, Verisign and McAfee <-which indicate that the site, and depending on the certification, the company, seriously “get” web based security.